+Effective July 1, 2025 the contents of this Addendum shall sunset except for Appendix F: Regional Program Procedures that will be moved to Addendum I- Administrative Requirements and Processes and Procedures of the performance contract.

 Core Services Taxonomy 7.3

-Effective July 1, 2014 for FY 2015 and Subsequent Fiscal Years Until Superseded.

 June 30, 2014

-Table of Contents

-Introduction . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-2

-Types of Community Services Boards (CSBs) . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-4

-Core Services Definitions: Categories and Subcategories of Services. . . . . . . . . . . . . . . . . . . . . . . .
-5

-Emergency and Ancillary Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-5

-Emergency Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-5

-Ancillary Services. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-6

-Consumer-Run Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-7

-Services Available at Admission to a Program Area . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-7

-Inpatient Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-7

-Outpatient Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-8

-Case Management Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-9

-Day Support Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-10

-Employment Services. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-11

-Residential Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-12

-Prevention Services. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-14

-Infant and Toddler Services . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-15

-Community Consumer Submission (CCS) Consumer Designation Codes . . . . . . . . . . . . . . . . . . . .
-16

-Core Services Category and Subcategory Matrix . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-19

-Core Services Definitions: Units of Service, Static Capacities, Individuals Receiving Services . .
-21

-Inpatient Core Service and State Facility Cost Centers Crosswalk . . . . . . . . . . . . . . . . . . . . . . . . . .
-24

-Performance Contract Definitions . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-25

-Appendix A: Diagnostic Checklists . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-32

-Serious Mental Illness Criteria Checklist . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-32

-Serious Emotional Disturbance Criteria Checklist . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-33

-At-Risk for Serious Emotional Disturbance Criteria Checklist . . . . . . . . . . . . . . . . . . . . . . . . . .
-33

-Appendix B: Core Services Taxonomy and Medicaid ID HCB Waiver Service Crosswalk. . . . . . .
-34

-. .
-Appendix C: Retired Core Services Service Codes. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-36

-Appendix D: Reserved for Future Use. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-36

-Appendix E: Regional Program Operating Principles. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-37

-Appendix F: Regional Program Procedures . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-46

-Appendix G: Core Services Work Group Commentary . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-52

-Appendix H: REACH Services Crosswalk and Reporting Requirements . . . . . . . . . . . . . . . . . . . .
-53

 Introduction

 The idea of core services emerged from the General Assembly’s Commission on Mental Health and Mental Retardation, chaired by Richard M. Bagley, in 1980.
 The first list of core services, developed in response to a Commission recommendation, contained five categories of services: emergency, inpatient, outpatient and day support, residential, and prevention and early intervention.
 The State Board of Behavioral Health and Developmental Services (State Board) approved the original core services definitions in 1981.
 The General Assembly accepted general definitions of these services and amended § 37.1-194 of the Code of Virginia in 1984 to list the services, requiring the provision of only emergency services.
 In 1998, the legislature required the provision of case management services, subject to the availability of funds appropriated for them.